JohnRogers98/Gym/README.md

 # Gym-buddy project
-The core concept of project is managing gym workouts.
+The core concept of this project is managing gym workouts.
 Admins can create calendar events, manage client`s accounts, register instructors.
 Instructors - create personal trainings, see their assigned events.
-Clients - see account history, book and look for available events.
+Clients - see the account history, book and look for available events.

 The project has three logical parts:
 1. OAuth 2.0